This post was originally published on July 23, 2019 and has been updated for accuracy and comprehensiveness.

 Although placing security cameras in plain sight might deter criminals from your home, hiding them also has its benefits.
-Covert cameras can prevent burglars from disabling them, while also capturing footage of suspicious activity.
+Covert cameras can prevent burglars from disabling them, while also capturing footage when needed.

 Strategically Place Cameras

-Hidden cameras enable you to monitor activity on your property in real time.
+Hidden cameras enable you to monitor activity in real time and record footage for future reference.
 Optimally placed, covert cameras are most effective when they are:

 - Installed in sensible areas (e.g., living room, kitchen or toy room).